yangshun/tech-interview-handbook/apps/website/contents/algorithms/tree.md

 - Whether a value is in the tree
 - Calculate height of the tree
 - Binary search tree
-  - Determine if is binary search tree
+  - Determine if it is a binary search tree
   - Get maximum value
   - Get minimum value